TonyPhipps/SIEM/Tactics/Account-Logon.md

 # Log Source Examples
-- Winows Security Event ID 4624
+- Windows Security Event ID 4624
-- Winows Security Event ID 4625
+- Windows Security Event ID 4625
-- Winows Security Event ID 4648
+- Windows Security Event ID 4648

-# Responses
+# Response Options
 - Contact the account owner and determine if the issue is a configuration error.
 - Block the traffic from the source IP.

-# Possible False Postivies
+## Possible False Postivies
 - This method may pick up failed service accounts repeatedly trying to "do their job" with a locked account.
 Notifying the appropriate admin is a good idea here.